 I never thought I’d go under the knife (as such) until I found out about dermaplaning a new treatment that is making waves in the beauty industry.
 Dermaplaning promises to tackle a multitude of skin issues – acne, dullness, wrinkles, ageing and uneven skin tone, to name a few.
 And recently, I spent an hour under the steady hand of Kelly at Polished in Godalming to find out if the hype was true.

 Kelly was extremely knowledgeable about the procedure, which is thought to originate in Asia (along with lots of other facial hair treatments like threading) and has now made its way over to the West.
 But what is it?
 Even though I’d done my research I was still unsure about what the treatment actually entailed.
-Luckily, Amy was on hand to explain.
+Luckily, Kelly was on hand to explain.
 Dermaplaning, at its basic level, is a method of skin exfoliation.
 A licensed practitioner uses a small but sharp blade to gently take away the outer surface of your skin to remove dead skin cells and vellus hair.
 The result is a smooth, glowing complexion free of facial hair.
 Sounds great right?
 I know what you’re thinking – does it hurt?
 Will I be cut?
 Will my facial hair grow back thicker?
 The answer to all – is no.

 The treatment started with a cleansing face massage, which was deliciously relaxing and calming.
 Then on to the real business.
-Amy asked if I wanted to see the blade before we started, and whilst I’m not normally squeamish I thought I’d wait until after the treatment to view the tools of the trade!
+Kelly asked if I wanted to see the blade before we started, and whilst I’m not normally squeamish I thought I’d wait until after the treatment to view the tools of the trade!
 I didn’t want my imagination running away with me….
-I lay still as Amy began scraping my face.
+I lay still as Kelly began scraping my face.
 The feeling was actually very satisfying, knowing that all the dead skin cells were being eradicated from my face.
 I found the jaw-line and nose particularly rewarding.
-Amy talked to me throughout the treatment, explaining more about the qualification she had received.
+Kelly talked to me throughout the treatment, explaining more about the qualification she had received.
 Interestingly, she was trained by a cutthroat barber who realised his skills were perfectly in tune with dermaplaning.
-At the end of the treatment, Amy showed me all the hair and dead skin cells that she had removed – WOW!
+At the end of the treatment, Kelly showed me all the hair and dead skin cells that she had removed – WOW!